jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 ### EC2 Instance Storage

 There are multiple options to EC2 Instance Storage.
+There is a section about this subject [here](../ec2-instance-storage/README.md).

+### EC2 Elastic Load Balancing and Auto Scaling Groups

-There is a section about this subject [here](./ec2-instance-storage/README.md).
+EC2 have a few options to Load Balancer and auto scale, There is a section about this subject [here](../ec2-elb-asg/README.md).